kth-gt/cb2442/lab/b1/readme.md

 Now compare the first sequence, `gi|328835344`, with the one that has ID `gi|619834969`.

 **Q19** How similar are these sequences?
 Looking at the sequence headers, is this expected?

-For the final test, compare the first sequence to the one with ID `gi|627755269`.

 **Q20** Considering what you learned from statistics, but also your biological knowledge, is this match relevant?
 Why/why not?